Quiz Show - TCS (temperature controlled for safety) or Shelf Stable? Buttercream Frosting

 Updated: Jun 17

-The term 'TCS' is often used to refer to food that either requires temperature or time control for food safety.
-So, let the games begin and test your knowledge.
+The term 'TCS' is often used to refer to food that either requires temperature or time control for food safety and 7 day date marking.
+So let the games begin and test your knowledge.

 A chocolate cupcake with buttercream frosting.

 This buttercream frosting was lab tested and did require refrigeration.
 There is always confusion when a lot of sugar is added to a product because sugar has the ability to inhibit microbial growth.
 Sugar basically dries out the food and with a low water activity level, it becomes shelf-stable.
 The recipe at this facility used showed there was still enough water in the frosting from the butter that could support microbial growth and required it to be treated as a TCS food.
 They have the cupcakes on a 4-hour time as control for public health agreement.